hergemony/wickedweather/README.md

 This project has the following features:

-- A Generate button
-This will send the user a series of prompts and confirms After user data is collected, the weather for the selected location will show

-- A Textarea
-This textarea will display the users password once it has been generated

-- A Show button
+- Card #1 contains a Search Bar where the user can input a desired city location, search history is displayed
+- Card #2 showing response for the current weather (location, temperature, humidity, rain, wind and UV index)
+- Card #3 showing 5 Day Forecast

 **SCREENSHOTS**